fbpx

 Budget and Financing

-Your budget is one major consideration when purchasing a semi-detached house.
-Determine what your budget will be and adhere to it strictly to avoid overspending.
+Financing is a major consideration when purchasing a semi-detached house.
+Before purchasing any landed property, you should first determine what your budget will be and adhere to it strictly to avoid overspending.
 At the same time, take into account any additional expenses such as property taxes, maintenance costs, and insurance premiums.

 If you need to finance your purchase, spend time exploring the various financing options available and choose the one that best suits your own financial situation.
 You can choose to either opt for a bank loan, use your Central Provident Fund (CPF) savings, or apply for various financing schemes offered by specific property developers.